 Definitions for GM from CODEX and WHO

-The international food standards body, CODEX, calls it ‘modern biotechnology’.
+The international food standards body, CODEX, calls GM ‘modern biotechnology’.

 - In vitro nucleic acid techniques, including recombinant deoxyribonucleic acid (DNA) and direct injection of nucleic acid into cells or organelles, or OR